-I believe that conscious intention, vulnerability, authenticity, and honesty are four things that can change the world.
+I believe that intention, authenticity and honesty are three things that can change the world.

 Thank you for walking with me.

 Music has been a part of Katie Buxton’s life since the beginning.
 Her journey in song began with humming in the car before she could talk.
 Throughout elementary and middle school she was trained in voice and guitar and continued her musical training and experimentation in high school with rock bands, songwriting, and Berklee’s Five Week Performance Program, where she was a finalist in the Songwriting Showcase and received mentorship from singer/songwriter Melissa Ferrick and Sally Taylor, songwriter and daughter of James Taylor.